-This mark is rare, and we have only seen two examples, both on bases accompanied by a "6-B" date code on the heels [Figure 6].
-There is also letter/ number combination below the mark and a number below the letter/number combination.
+This mark is rare, and we have only seen two examples, both on bases accompanied the a below below mark and a number letter/number combination.
 Because the mark seems to be limited to this single year, and because of the factory code, we hypothesize that the mark was used by the St. Louis plant that Busch withdrew from American Bottle by 1908 (see Who Used Which Marks? for a more detailed discussion).
 This hypothesis suggests two additional propositions.
-First, the St. Louis factory may have been withdrawn as soon as early 1907 (no date codes after 1906).
-Second, the "B" in the code might indicate "Busch" rather than "Belleville."
+First, the St. Louis factory may have been withdrawn as soon as early 1907 (no date codes after 1906).8 Second, the "B" in the code might indicate "Busch" rather than "Belleville."
 Unless we find new evidence, we consider a date of ca. 1906 the best choice for this mark.

-Figure 6: AB-Connected

-Mark with "Co"
+Figure 6: AB-Connected Mark with "Co" [Lockhart]

-[Lockhart]